SKT799/Wearhouse-Order-picking-robots-and-their-routing_in_Random_Wearhouse_using_Reinforcement_Learning/README.md

 For taking an action I have used epsilon-greedy method which is nothing but exploration-exploitation dilemma.
 In my case exploration probability is εpsilon. read here- https://www.geeksforgeeks.org/machine-learning/epsilon-greedy-algorithm-in-reinforcement-learning/
 => Reward: +100 for reaching the goal, -100 for hitting the static obstacles, -100 for hitting other agents's goal and their starting point, -1 per normal step.
 If I don't reward -1 per normal step my agent might not choose the shortest path.
-=> The Q value is nothing the accumulated reward(or total reward achieved from current state till the goal) => Other parameters for Q-learning: learning rate-alpha α(how fast believing the current new values upon taking an action),  discount factor-gamma γ(how much do you believe on the next state's max Q value)
+=> The Q value is nothing the accumulated reward(or total reward achieved from current state till the goal).
+=> Other parameters for Q-learning: learning rate-alpha α(how fast believing the current new values upon taking an action),  discount factor-gamma γ(how much do you believe on the next state's max Q value).

 Now follow epsilon-greedy method, to take actions and update Q values when our agent reaches the goal.
 One episode is process of taking actions and updating Q-values according to the TD update rule from starting point till goal.
 100 episodes means we reached goal for 100 times from restarting and updating the Q values.